-A personal study plan (PSP) is the most important document to the student for the period of their participation in the Academic Exchange Program.
+A personal study plan (PSP) is the most important document to the student for the period of his/her participation in the Academic Exchange Program.
 The PSP contains a list of subjects that a student is supposed to study at Financial University, as well as a list of disciplines that the student plans to study at the host university.
 The PSP reflects the possibility of recognizing the results of subjects taken abroad by FinU, so it is necessary to indicate the names of disciplines at Financial University and a foreign educational organization in the corresponding columns.
 The PSP also sets deadlines for taking tests and exams in academic subjects that are not included in the student's curriculum at the host university.
 These deadlines are mandatory, and the Dean's office of the faculty monitors their compliance.

-For advice on completing the PSP, you can contact the staff of the Dean's office of your faculty.
+For advice on completing the PSP, you can contact your coordinator in the International Relations Office and the staff of the Dean's office of your faculty.
 Remember that by signing your PSP, you agree that it is your responsibility to follow it.